holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 * **Uniqueness:** The cryptographic hashing function ensures that the data has a unique hash value, which helps to differentiate it from other data on the network.
 * **Efficient lookup:** The hash is used as a key (essentially an address) in the network's storage system, the distributed hash table (DHT).
 When an agent wants to retrieve data, they simply search for it by hash, without needing to know what peer machine it's stored on.
 In the background, Holochain reaches out simultaneously to multiple peers who are responsible for the hash based on an algorithm that matches peers to data based on the similarity of the hash to their agent IDs.
 This makes data lookup fast and resilient to unreliable peers or network conditions.
-* **Fair distribution:** Because the participants in a network are responsible for validating and storing each other's public data based on its hash, the randomness of the hashing function ensures that that responsibility is spread fairly evenly among everyone.
+* **Fair distribution:** Because the participants in a network are responsible for validating and storing each other's public data based on its hash, the randomness of the hashing function ensures that the responsibility for the entire data set is spread fairly evenly among everyone.
 * **Integrity verification:** `Hi` will always generate the same hash no matter who runs it through the hashing function.
 So when data is retrieved by hash, its hash can be recalculated and compared with the original requested hash to ensure that a third party hasn't tampered with the data.
 * **Collusion resistance:** The network peers who take responsibility for validating and storing an entry are chosen randomly based on the similarity of their agent IDs to the `EntryHash`.
 It would take a huge amount of computing power to generate a hash that would fall under the responsibility of a colluding peer.
 And because Holochain can retrieve data from multiple peers, it's more likely that the requestor can find one honest peer to report problems with a piece of bad data.

 ### `ActionHash`

 An action is identified by its `ActionHash`.
-Because an action contains information about its author, the time it was written, the action that preceded it, and the entry it operates on, no two action hashes will be the same --- even for the same entry.
-This helps to disambiguate identical entries written at different times by different agents.
+Because an action contains information about its author, the time it was written, the action that preceded it, and the entry it operates on, no two action hashes will be the same --- even for two `Create` actions that write the same entry.
+This helps to disambiguate identical entries written at different times or by different agents.

 ### `EntryHash`

-An entry is identified by its `EntryHash`, which can be retrieved from the `ActionHash` of the action that wrote it.
-Because they're two separate pieces of data, an entry is stored by different peers than the action that operates on it.
+An entry is identified by its `EntryHash`, which can be retrieved from the action that wrote it.
+Because they're two separate pieces of data, an entry and its action are stored by different peers in the network.

 ### `AgentPubKey`

 **Each agent in a network is identified by their cryptographic public key**, a unique number that's mathematically related to a private number that they hold on their machine.
 Public-key cryptography is a little complex for this guide --- it's enough to know that a participant's private key signs their source chain actions, and those signatures paired with their public key allow others to verify that they are the one who authored those actions.

 An `AgentPubKey` isn't a hash, but it's the same length, and it's unique just like a hash.
-So it can be used as a way of referring to an agent, like a user ID --- and this is also why it's used to choose the right peers in the DHT storage and retrieval algorithm.
+So it can be used as a way of referring to an agent, like a user ID --- and this is also why it's used to choose peers in the DHT storage and retrieval algorithm.

 ### Summary

-Whereas `EntryHash` is used to uniquely identify, store, and efficiently retrieve an entry from the DHT, `ActionHash` is used to uniquely identify, store, and retrieve the action (metadata) that operated on it, which can provide information about the history and context of any associated entry (including what action preceded it). `ActionHash`es are also what enable any participant to retrieve and reconstruct the continuous sequence of actions (and any associated entries) in another agent's source chain.
+Whereas `EntryHash` is used to uniquely identify, store, and efficiently retrieve an entry from the DHT, `ActionHash` does the same for the action that operated on it, which can provide information about the history and context of any associated entry (including what action preceded it). `ActionHash`es are also what enable any participant to retrieve and reconstruct the continuous sequence of actions (and any associated entries) in another agent's source chain.

 **Use `EntryHash` when** you want to link to or retrieve the actual content or data (e.g., when linking to a category in a forum application).